-We confirm that employees who experience gambling-related harms and have to take time off work are given appropriate support to help them return when ready and adjustments will be made for their successful return to work through regular contact with their manager in consultation with trade union representatives.
+- We confirm that employees who experience gambling-related harms issues, and have to take time off work, will be given appropriate support to help them return to work when they are ready. - Line managers will consult with union representatives and maintain contact with employees in such situations and, where appropriate, adjustments will be made to help employees transition back into the workplace.